Tunisia entry requirements for Lithuania passport holders

 Lithuanian passport holders can enter Tunisia visa-free for up to 90 days.
 This policy started in 2024 and is still in effect.
 Just show up with a valid passport and a return ticket.

-Your passport must be valid for at least the full period of your stay in Tunisia.
-Airlines check this at check-in.
-Carry a copy of your passport data page separately.
+Your passport needs to be valid for at least the length of your stay in Tunisia.
+Airlines check this before boarding, so verify your passport's expiry date before you travel.

 Required